kingluddite/web-dev-notes/frontend/udemy/102n-complete-react-amead/02-part-advanced-react/15-firebase-w-redux/155-create-separate-test-db.md

 }
 ```

-* Publish
+* Click `Publish`
-* Ignore security warning
+* Ignore security warning (we want it to be public for now)
-* Click 'Add Firebase to your web app', paste them at the bottom of .env.test and swap them out with the old values
+* Click 'Add Firebase to your web app', paste them at the bottom of `.env.test` and swap them out with the old values
 * Clear up both files so it is just key-value pairs

 ## Read the values of environment variables into webpack.config.js